 Delphinus Dreams is close to the Hotel Zone, so your children won’t get bored by all the traveling.

 The Interactive Aquarium is open on all seven days from 10:30 am to 7:30 pm.

-By contrasts, this is a short one hour tour but your children will enjoy it.
+This is a short one-hour tour, but your children will enjoy it.